ds3919/Label-Filtering-and-Metrics/README.md

+This repository contains scripts used for "Analyzing the Accuracy of Object Recognition Models on Non-Photorealistic Images".

 # Label Filtering and Metrics
 ### Filtering XMLS metadata
 Filter images from an image dataset based on a set of criteria based on image labels.